Skip to Content

 Pediatric Pain

-HomeNetworks & HubsPediatric Pain
+HomeNetworks & HubsPediatric Pain Network

 Children's Healthcare Canada and it's members have been working nationally over many years in pursuit of solutions to shared issues with the research gap in children's pain assessment, treatment and management.
 Over the past several years we have focused on nurturing new knowledge, stimulating innovation, sharing research and information, building on the expertise in the Canadian child health community.